gjone124/se_project_todo-app/README.md

 ## Description

 This project was created for Sprint 7 of the Triple Ten Software Engineering program.
 HTML, CSS, and Javascript files were provided.
-My job was to refactor the Javascript from being hardcoded to using Object=Oriented Programming.
+My job was to refactor the Javascript from being hardcoded to using Object-Oriented Programming.

 ## Functionality